Danny Pintauro

-Danny Pintauro (born January 6, 1976) is an American actor and film producer.
+Daniel John Pintauro (born January 6, 1976) is an American actor and film producer.
 He starred in the sitcom Who's the Boss? and the 1983 horror film Cujo.

 Early life

 Pintauro was born in Milltown, New Jersey, the son of John J. Pintauro, a manager, and Margaret L. (née Sillcocks).
 In 1994 he took time off from professional acting and attended Middlesex County College in Edison, New Jersey, and later Stanford University to study English and theater; he graduated in 1998.

 Career

 Pintauro first appeared on the television soap opera As the World Turns as the original Paul Ryan.
 After this, he played Tad in the film Cujo.
 He first came to prominence on the television series Who's the Boss?.
 After the series ended, he was less frequently cast.
 Pintauro went on to act in stage productions like The Velocity of Gary and Mommie Queerest.

 He appeared as a contestant on a special TV child stars episode of The Weakest Link in 2001 where he got voted off in round 4.

 Pintauro worked as a Tupperware sales representative and a restaurant manager in Las Vegas.

 Pintauro and his husband relocated to Austin, Texas, in 2016.
-As of May 2019, Pintauro is working as a vet tech at Austin Pets Alive.
+In May 2019, Pintauro was working as a vet tech at Austin Pets Alive.
+In 2022, Pintauro returned to acting and moved back to California.